Brendan Griffin (Kerry politician)

-Brendan Griffin (born 14 March 1982) is an Irish Fine Gael politician who has been a Teachta Dála (TD) for the Kerry constituency since 2016, and from 2011 to 2016 for the Kerry South constituency.
+Brendan Griffin (born 14 March 1982) is an Irish former Fine Gael politician who served as a Teachta Dála (TD) for the Kerry constituency from 2016 to 2024, and from 2011 to 2016 for the Kerry South constituency.
 He served as Deputy Government chief whip from July 2020 to December 2022 and as Minister of State for Tourism and Sport from 2017 to 2020.

 Political career

 Early political career

-Griffin is a former member of Kerry County Council, representing the Dingle local electoral area from 2009 to 2011.
-He was the subject of controversy for hiring his wife Róisín as his secretarial assistant and his brother Tommy Griffin as his parliamentary assistant.
-Both these positions were filled without interview and have salaries paid for by the state.
-In addition, Griffin helped another cousin, Matt Griffin, get his old council seat.
-He takes half of his TD salary, at first giving the other half directly back to the exchequer and then in 2012 donating the other half of his salary to pay for a third teacher, in a small rural Kerry school.
 Griffin attended NUI Galway.
+Griffin is a former member of Kerry County Council, representing the local electoral area of Dingle from 2009 to 2011.

 Dáil Éireann

 In 2011, Griffin was selected on the Fine Gael ticket in Kerry South, along with incumbent TD Tom Sheahan.
 Griffin topped the poll with 8,808 first preferences votes, over three thousand more than his party colleague who poled 5,674.
-He was deemed elected to Dáil Éireann, after Count 5, soon followed by Tom Fleming and Michael Healy-Rae.
+He was elected to 31st Dáil on the fifth count.
+He was the subject of controversy for hiring his wife Róisín as his secretarial assistant and his brother Tommy Griffin as his parliamentary assistant.
+Both these positions were filled without interview and have salaries paid for by the state.
+In addition, Griffin helped a cousin, Matt Griffin, get his old council seat.
+He takes half of his TD salary, at first giving the other half directly back to the exchequer and then in 2012 donating the other half of his salary to pay for a third teacher, in a small rural Kerry school.

 At the 2016 general election, Fine Gael had a disappointing result nationally, but Brendan Griffin improved his first-preference vote to 9,674, polling third in the combined Kerry constituency.
 This was the highest vote achieved by any Fine Gael candidate in Munster, as well as being the largest vote a Young Fine Gael candidate secured in Ireland.
-He was returned to Dáil Éireann, on the 11th Count, after his government colleagues Jimmy Deenihan and Labour's Arthur Spring were eliminated.
+He was returned to the 32nd Dáil, on the 11th Count, after his government colleagues Jimmy Deenihan and Labour's Arthur Spring were eliminated.

 Calls for Taoiseach to step down

-On 11 July 2016, Brendan Griffin did an interview with RTÉ News: Six One calling for Taoiseach Enda Kenny to step down as Leader of Fine Gael before the Dáil returned in September.
+On 11 July 2016, Brendan Griffin spoke to RTÉ News: Six One calling for Taoiseach Enda Kenny to step down as Leader of Fine Gael before the Dáil returned in September.
+Griffin argued that Fine Gael showed a lack of preparedness for an election in the scenario where it arose.
 Griffin was not backed by any other TD and a vote of confidence was not held.
-Griffin argued that Fine Gael showed a lack of preparedness for an election in the scenario where it arose.